Visočka pečenica: Description

 The production of visočka pečenica is based on multilayered traditional recipes and involves manual work in.
 Fresh beef of well-fed animals not younger than three years old is used.
 Meat pieces from the back and thighs that are being dried are usually 10 to 20 cm wide and 20 to 70 cm long.
-A back piece is on average between 4 to 7 cm thick and 20 cm wide, while its length can vary for more than a meter.
+A back piece is on average between 4 and 7 cm thick and 20 cm wide, while its length can vary for more than a meter.
 Pieces of meat are subsequently salted, linked with hemp rope and placed on hazelnut wooden sticks.
 Smoking in cold temperatures is performed on smokehouse floors and beech or common hornbeam are used to produce the smoke.
 Smoking duration depends on weather conditions and is usually a period from 7 to 15 days.
 After that, the product gets fermented in a dark room at temperatures between 12 and 18 °C for additional ten days, after which it receives its typical color, smell and aroma.